Abundance Update: income, expenses, and goal progress

 Retire By 35

 I say retire lightly.
-I actually really like my job but I don’t want to be working full time forever.
+In actuality, I really like my job but I don’t want to be working full time forever.
 I like having some place to be a few days per week.
 Plus, I love my co-workers and life just wouldn’t be the same without them.
 Furthermore, if I keep my job I keep my safety net as well as my benefits package and those are two things I need to feel safe and happy (at least for now).
 So when I say retired by 35 I really mean I would be working around 15 hours a week and Evan could retire fully.

 I want to have enough time in life to travel, relax, and just enjoy this world.
 And that’s what retiring by 35 means for Evan and I. Here is a look at what our spending will look like in 12 years time (note this is net income and the “Income – Other” line includes rental income as well as business income):